Bryon Scharenberg

 Musical theater, apparently

-I'm doing Oliver! at Kitsap Forest Theater with my kids, playing Bill Sikes, a Dickens villain, on an outdoor stage.
+I'm doing Oliver! at Kitsap Forest Theater with my kids, playing Bill Sikes on an outdoor stage.
 First time doing anything like this.
 My kids talked me into it.

 📷